jshawl/dispatch-jekyll/README.md

 ### backend

-Contains backend code for connecting to and interacting with the GitHub API. ~~To setup locally, you will need to configure a virtual host with the url `juic.ms`, as this URL is the one that's configured with our application on GitHub.
-This is subject to change in the future.~~ **under review**
+Contains backend code for connecting to and interacting with the GitHub API.
+On hold until frontend UI is demo-able